-- stuffing into envelopes
+- envelope stuffing

 Poly-wrapping is fast.
 Some machines can wrap around 12,000 items per hour.
-This makes it ideal for large direct marketing fulfilment projects as well as smaller bespoke projects.
+This makes it ideal for large direct marketing fulfilment projects, as well as smaller bespoke projects.

 Envelope enclosing is often chosen when the content is sensitive and requires confidentiality.
 As a paper option, mailing addresses can be printed along with logos and other information.
 A range of fonts and colours can be used, in line with any branding.

 Envelope insertion can be either be done by hand or machine.
 Depending on the machine configuration up to 20 additional inserts can be included.

 Recycled envelopes are widely available and used envelopes can be recycled with paper recycling.
 Envelopes are heavier than poly-wrapping, but some Royal Mail mailing discounts can be higher on envelopes than poly-wrap.

 A downside to using envelopes is that they may not offer the same durability as poly-wrap.
 They can get crushed or torn in the mailing process, especially if they get damp which can affect the quality of the contents.